bitcoinops/bitcoinops.github.io/_includes/specials/taproot/en/04-why-wait.md

 {{site.trb}} as this could cause your service or your users to lose money.

-The reason is that any payment to a P2TR output can be spent by *anyone* prior to block {{site.trb}}.
+The reason not to generate addresses in advance is that any payment to a P2TR-style output can be spent by *anyone* prior to block {{site.trb}}.
 The money would be completely unsecured.
 But starting with that block, thousands of full nodes will begin enforcing the rules of [BIP341][] and [BIP342][] (and, by association,